catamphetamine/react-pages/README.md

 }
 ```

-In this example the static `load` property is used to "load" a page before it is displayed, i.e. before the page is rendered (both on server side and on client side).

-The static `load` property is usually an `async`/`await` function that takes an object as an argument:
+The `load` function receives a parameters object as its argument:

 ```javascript
 Page.load = async (utility) => {